Label Terre d'alpinisme

 • A territory surrounded by more than 50 peaks over 3,000 metres and numerous glaciers.

-• An excellent area for discovering, learning and perfecting soft mountaineering for the whole family.
+• An excellent area for discovering, learning and perfecting "soft" mountaineering for the whole family.
 Bessans and Bonneval sur Arc, the home of world ski mountaineering champion Thibault Anselmet, also offer exceptional terrain for ski touring and ski mountaineering, from beginner to expert.
 In particular, the Avérole valley is "one of the most beautiful spots for ski touring", according to French explorer and mountaineer Jean Louis Bernezat.

 • Villages that have preserved their authenticity and protected their natural environment.